pushme-pullyou/pushme-pullyou.github.io/dabdab/README.md

 ## Features

-* See what all you people have been doing on GitHub is the last few days
+* See what all your peops have been doing on GitHub in the last few days